thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 * http://www.scipy.org/NumPy_for_Matlab_Users  *Start here if you have Matlab experience.*

-In general, I suggest that you start out by installing a Python distribution which includes the most important libraries.
-My favorites here are `Python(x,y) <http://code.google.com/p/pythonxy/>`_ and `WinPython <http://code.google.com/p/winpython/>`_, which are very good starting points when you are using
-Windows.
-The former one has the advantage that most available documentation and help files also get installed locally.
-Mac and Unix users should check out the installations tips from Johansson (see above).

 If you decide to install things manually, you need the following modules in addition to the Python standard library:

 -  *ipython* ...
 For interactive work.

 -  *numpy* ...
 For working with vectors and arrays.

 -  *scipy* ...
 All the essential scientific algorithms, including those